 As this warrant map shows, tract E-9 is about two miles southeast of

-where Jacob Good (GC2) settled along Muddy Creek in 1737.
+where [an error occurred while processing this directive] settled along Muddy Creek in 1737.

 just upstream from Jacob.

 Anna, Jacob and Christian are the three oldest children of Henry's